 Since 2003, Oasis House has worked with survivors of sexual exploitation (human trafficking) and trauma.
 We began in an area of Dayton called the "Dixie Strip".
 The Strip was known for exotic dance clubs where the women were being sexually exploited; they were expected to dance and strip to survive.
 They were treated as mere business commodities, with little worth or value outside of the money they earned for the business owner.
 Many of the women were on drugs or abused alcohol.
 In their own words, it was how they coped and gave them the courage to get on the stage and dance topless, or even in the nude.

 As the story goes, one day a woman stopped by a local church and sat in the parking lot.
 The pastor at the time, Sharon Amos, eventually coaxed the woman into the sanctuary and learned her story.
 Over time, the congregants prayed for answers on how to address the issue that was impacting their community in such a negative way.
 Ultimately, their prayers led them inside the clubs.
 Lack of experience and fear of dark seedy places did not stop these women from doing what they believed they were called to do.
 They took hot meals and shared stories of their families.
 They prayed.
 Over time, hundreds of the dancers became members of Oasis House.
 Lives were saved and changed because of this determined, but very humble, ministry.

 Today, most of the dance clubs on the Dixie Strip have been shut down.
-The Oasis House office has moved south a bit to the Life Enrichment Center.
+The Oasis House office has moved to the Jobs Center on Edwin C. Moses Blvd.
 The staff continue to work with survivors of the sex industry.
-It is done by direct service to those in need of mentoring, safe housing, counseling, educational programing, and spiritual guidance.
+It is done by direct service to those in need of advocacy, safe housing, counseling, educational programing, and spiritual guidance.
 Oasis House continues to contact women in Dayton and the surrounding areas who are still working in the sex industry.
 By doing so, we are planting seeds that there is hope and support for a healthier lifestyle, free of abuse.

 Oasis House News